-Alongside the increasing popularity and legalization of marijuana in many states, the question of legal firearm ownership has been a persistent one.
-CBD oil has been a specifically questionable aspect as THC content can be low.
+Alongside the increasing popularity and legalization of marijuana in many states, the question of legal firearm ownership has been persistent.
+CBD oil has been a particularly questionable aspect, as THC content can be low.

 Most of the non-controlled over-the-counter CBD oils are hemp-derived.
 The federal government classifies hemp as a marijuana strain containing less than .3% THC.
 The 2018 Farm Bill allows for the agricultural production of hemp while removing it from the Schedule 1 controlled substance list.

-CBD oil that is Marijuana-derived comes from the federally scheduled illegal drug and is treated as such.
-Marijuana-derived CBD is only available in states where marijuana has been legalized.
-The conundrum here from most proponents of CBD oil is that the end product can still (and usually does) contain less than .3% THC.
-The reason for creating marijuana-derived CBD oil is because manufacturers are getting a larger concentration of CBD in this process vs hemp-based.
+Marijuana-derived CBD oil comes from the federally scheduled illegal drug and is treated as such.
+CBD derived from marijuana is only available in states where marijuana use is legal.
+The problem here from most proponents of CBD oil is that the end product can still (and usually does) contain less than .3% THC.
+The reason for creating marijuana-derived CBD oil is that manufacturers are getting a more significant CBD concentration in this process than hemp-based.

-This is all part of the gray area existing between state law and federal law regarding how we treat marijuana and hemp products.
+This is part of the gray area between state and federal laws regarding how we treat marijuana and hemp products.

-So, if we now look at the base question between legal marijuana use and gun ownership, we find that most of these states where marijuana is legal will not infringe upon your right to own a firearm or even conceal carry.
-However, it’s the purchase of the firearm where things start to get iffy.
+So, if we look at the base question between legal marijuana use and gun ownership, we find that most states where marijuana is legal will not infringe upon your right to own a firearm.
+However, it’s the firearm purchase where things start to get iffy.

-It is important to understand those three things before we can answer the big question, how does CBD oil use affect gun ownership?
-Hemp-Derived CBD, Marijuana-Derived CBD, and how the federal government regulates both must all be understood.
+It is essential to understand those three things before we can answer the big question: how does CBD oil use affect gun ownership?
+CBD derived from hemp, CBD derived from marijuana, and how the federal government regulates both must be understood.

 A user of Marijuana-Derived CBD is breaking federal law, even if it also contains less than .3% THC.
-It is derived from a schedule 1 controlled substance.
-In this, it is unlawful for you at the federal level to possess or own a firearm if you are using it.
+It’s made from a Schedule 1 controlled substance.
+In this case, it is unlawful for you at the federal level to possess or own a firearm if you are using it.

-And while most states with legal marijuana products are protecting your right to own firearms, there can be another legal problem.
-Some of these same states have laws that also say you cannot purchase a firearm if you are restricted to do so by the federal government.
+And while most states with legal marijuana products protect your right to own firearms, there can be another legal problem.
+Some states have laws that say you cannot purchase a gun if the federal government restricts you.

-If we add all this up – It is a total catch-22 situation.
+All of this adds up to a total catch-22 situation.

-Until the federal government removes marijuana from the schedule 1 controlled substances list, a firearm purchaser or owner cannot legally own a firearm while using marijuana or marijuana-derived CBD oil.
-That’s the way it is right now.
+Until the federal government removes marijuana from the Schedule 1 controlled substance list, a firearm purchaser or owner cannot legally own a firearm while using marijuana or marijuana-derived CBD oil.

-While many are not concerned with this catch, it is still something that can land you in plenty of hot water if the situation arises.
-For instance, a marijuana user who also possesses a firearm is committing a federal felony worth up to 10 years in prison.
-Anyone who is a marijuana user and answers “no” to the question of using a controlled substance unlawfully can also face up to 5 years in prison for that answer.
-This is all regardless of your states’ current laws.
+While many are not concerned with this catch, it can still land you in plenty of hot water if the situation arises.
+For instance, a federal felony carrying a firearm and using marijuana is punishable by up to 10 years in prison.
+Anyone who uses marijuana and replies “no” to the question of doing so illegally is also subject to a punishment of up to five years in prison.
+This is all regardless of your state’s current laws.

-This is all very important to understand before making any decisions regarding CBD oil use and how it affects your right to bear arms.
+Before making any decisions regarding CBD oil use, this is very important to understand how it affects your right to bear arms.